cambardell/portfolio/Content/apps/resume-side.md

 * Website development with HTML, CSS, and Bootstrap, as well as with the Publish static site generator.
 * Web app development with React.
 * Six years of experience analyzing data with Python, Numpy, and Matplotlib.
+* Some experience with CI/CD tools, including CircleCI and Fastlane.
 * Some experience with machine learning in TensorFlow, with a strong interest in pursuing further opportunities.